 In addition to the four levels of the merit-based scholarships, students may qualify for a need-based portion of the Hathaway Scholarship.
-In order to qualify for the need-based portion, students must first qualify for one of the tiers of the merit-based scholarship.
+In order to qualify for the need-based portion, students must first qualify for one of the tiers of the merit-based scholarships.
 In addition, students must also qualify for federal financial aid (i.e., complete and qualify through the FAFSA).
+To apply, complete a Hathaway Application and from there the calculation is completed by the college.